-- If no, then return a verdict of 'Not Guilty as charged but Guilty to Simple Arson'. - If yes, then return a verdict of 'Guilty'.
+- If no, your verdict will be 'Not Guilty but Guilty to Simple Arson'. - If yes, your verdict will be 'Guilty'.

 Example 3: Assault Occasioning Actual Bodily Harm

 Throwing a glass in the course of a disturbance in a public house: